thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 progressing from that local optimum they are in.*"

 By adopting feature branches, teams and organisations seek security.
-They add more process to fix for missing technical excellence and lack of trust.
+They add more processes to fix for missing technical excellence and lack of trust.
-Hoping to avoid to break things in front of stakeholders, i.e. first of all the users, but also C-level and investors.
-They try to avoid to look bad and avoid to damage their reputation.
+Hoping to avoid breaking things in front of stakeholders, i.e. first of all the users, but also C-level and investors.
+They try to avoid looking bad and avoid damaging their reputation.

 This lack of technical excellence and this fear of breaking things, creates this uncontrollable fear of getting bad code into the codebase and getting bad code into production.
-Where as, bad code is not necessarily an issue even if it gets into production.
-As long as you are able to detect it and fix it fast.
+But, bad code is not necessarily a problem even if it gets into production, as long as we can detect it and fix it fast.

 However, branching will only bring a **false sense of security** and **a false sense of control**.
 Because again ... it delays feedback.
 It introduces batching up work.
-Because of the increased batch sizes, it increases change sets and thus increases the amount of code released into the wild.
+Because of the increased batch sizes, it increases changesets and thus increases the amount of code released into the wild.
 In turn, this increases risks.
-In the end, what they are trying to avoid, i.e. taking risks, breaking things, is actually emphasised by adopting more processes through the use of feature branching.
+In the end, what they are trying to avoid, i.e. taking risks, breaking things, is actually emphasised by adopting more processes through using feature branching.

-To be honest, it is this false sense of security that makes feature branching so evil.
-They hide the real problems teams have, instead of uncovering the problems and therefore allowing teams to actually do something about it.
+In all honesty, it is this false sense of security that makes feature branching so evil.
+Feature branches tend to hide the real problems teams have.
+Whereas, when teams commit immediately into mainline, it will uncover their problems and allowing teams to actually do something about it.

 ## Yes, but GitHub